-A handful of students studying in Japan from the University of Georgia and Georgia Tech are coming home after the U.S. State Department advised all Americans in the Asian country to leave.
-Emory University is asking three of its students to return home as well.
-(GPB File Photo)
+A handful of students from the University of Georgia studying in Japan are coming home after the U.S. State Department advised all Americans in the Asian country to leave.

 Seven UGA students are registered at Japanese universities.